sunfishcode/basic-text/docs/Unicode.md

  - it consists entirely of a string in Unicode form

 A buffered stream is in Unicode form iff:
- - the stream is in Unicode form, and
+ - the stream is in Unicode form
- - substrings of the string separated by buffer flushes are all in Unicode form.

 ## Conversion